 While that isn’t the name of a game, The Teacher Next Door provides several different math games using nothing but a set of dice.
 They’re ideal for learning basic math all the way through area and perimeter.

 I like a good brain teaser and the MindTrap series of geometrical brain teaser games is perfect for helping your homeschooler master geometry.

 Of course, games like Life, Monopoly, UNO and Yahtzee are all ideal for teaching math skills.

-And you can always create your own unique games - as long as students are having fun and learning, it’s a great game.
+And you can always create your own unique games, like this Decimal Dice game – as long as students are having fun and learning, it’s a great game.